-1. Correct Bottlenecks: Check the number of resources used by the heaviest process and then patiently rewrite the code wherever the bottleneck is for enhancing efficiency.
+1. Correct Bottlenecks: Check the number of resources used by the heaviest process and then patiently rewrite the code wherever the bottleneck is to enhance efficiency.

 2. Divide Large Tables: You must partition your large tables into physically smaller tables.
 This will improve the accessing time because the indices tree would be shallow in this case, and quick Metadata operations can be used on data records.

-3. Relevant data only: Data must be collected in bulk, but all data collected must not be useful.
-So relevant data must be separated from irrelevant or extraneous data to increase the processing time and to enhance the ETL performance.
+3. Relevant Data only: Data must be collected in bulk, but all data collected must not be helpful.
+So relevant data must be separated from irrelevant or extraneous data to increase the processing time and enhance the ETL performance.

-5. Loading data incrementally: Try to load data incrementally, i.e. loading the changes only and not the full database again.
-It may seem difficult but not impossible.
-It definitely increases efficiency.
+5. Loading Data Incrementally: Try to load data incrementally, i.e., loading the changes only and not the full database again.
+It may seem complicated, but not impossible.
+It increases efficiency.

-6. Caching Data: Accessing cache data is faster and efficient than accessing data from hard drives, so data must be cached.
-Cache memory is smaller in size, so only a small amount of data will be stored in it.
+6. Caching Data: Accessing cache data is faster and more efficient than accessing data from hard drives, so data must be cached.
+Cache memory is smaller, so only a small amount of data will be stored.

 Advantages of ETL